HigginsChenLab/methylCIPHER/README.md

 published CpG-based epigenetic clocks to our knowledge, if you find we are missing a clock, please contact us and we will do our best to promptly include it, if possible.
-You can do so by raising an issue on this repo or emailing us directly at a.higginschen@yale.edu.
+You can do so by raising an issue on this repo or emailing us directly at <a.higginschen@yale.edu>.

 In order to calculate a CpG clock, you simply need to use the appropriate function, typically named “calc\[ClockNameHere\]”.
 For